strimzi/strimzi.github.io/_posts/2021-12-14-strimzi-and-log4shell.md

 The [Kaniko builder](https://github.com/GoogleContainerTools/kaniko) used to build the Kafka Connect images is also written in Golang
 The TLS sidecars used in the Cruise Control and Entity Operator are based on [Stunnel](https://www.stunnel.org/) which is written in C.

-The last unaffected components is the [Strimzi Drain Cleaner](https://github.com/strimzi/drain-cleaner).
+The last unaffected component is the [Strimzi Drain Cleaner](https://github.com/strimzi/drain-cleaner).
 The Drain Cleaner is written in Java, but it uses Log4j2 library only in tests and not when used by the users.
 The next release of Drain Cleaner will contain the Log4j2 fix (for these tests) as well.
 But until then, you do not need to be worried if you use Drain Cleaner in your environment.